arthur-e/l4cython/README.md

 [Then see this resource for tips on debugging.](https://github.com/cython/cython/wiki/DebuggingTechniques)

+### Operations Not Permitted without the GIL

+Some things to check if you get an error related to Cython code being interpreted as Python code inside a `prange()` loop, when the GIL is released:

+- Are you using strictly C `inline` functions with a `nogil` annotation?
+- Even if you are working with the return value of a valid C `inline` function, is the return value assigned to a C-defined (i.e., `cdef`) variable?

 ### Undefined Symbols in `*.pyx` Files

 If you get an error, e.g.: